MicrosoftDocs/memdocs/memdocs/intune/protect/compliance-policy-create-android-for-work.md

   On personally owned devices with a work profile, there are two passwords affected by this setting:

-  - The device password that unlocks the device
+  - The device password that unlocks the device.
-  - The work profile password that allows users to access the work profile
+  - The work profile password that allows users to access the work profile.

-  If the device password complexity is too low, then the device password is automatically changed to require a **High** complexity.
-The end users must update the device password to meet the complexity requirements.
-Then, they sign into the work profile and are prompted to update the work profile complexity configured in the **Password complexity** setting in your policy.
+  If the device password complexity is too low, then the device password is automatically changed to require high complexity.
+Users must update the device password to meet complexity requirements.
+Then they can sign into the work profile and, when prompted, update the complexity for the work profile password according to your policy (under **Work Profile Security** > **Password complexity**).

   > [!IMPORTANT]
   >
   > Before the **Password complexity** setting was available, the **Required password type** and **Minimum password length** settings were used.
 These settings are still available, but they're deprecated by Google for personal devices with a work profile.
 For information about these settings, go to [Android 11 and earlier](#android-11-and-earlier---device-security) (in this article).